-It isn’t about the product.
+Remember, it isn’t about the product.
 It’s about you bringing it into the marketplace in the most efficient, timely, and effective manner possible.

 Define what is it.
 Revisit Step One of this New Product Introduction Process and take the time to get clear on what you’re building.

-The end result may feel a long way away, but following this process WILL get you there.
+The end result may feel a long way away, but following this process will get you there.